DE0CH/velarium/docs/ib/ib_docs.md

     ...
     async function fs() {
         const submit = $('#submit');
+        // If the form is invalid, click the button so that the error can show.
+If the file is uploaded, click the
+        // button so that the form can be submitted.
+If a link is supplied, click the submit button normally because
-        if (uploaded || !form.form('is valid') || uploadOption === uploadOptionsEnum.link) {
+        // there is no extra step to handle file upload. if (uploaded || !form.form('is valid') || uploadOption === uploadOptionsEnum.link) {
             submit.click();
             return;
         }
+        // The button that the user clicks is a dummy button so that the JS code can intercept.
         $('#fake-submit').css('display', 'none');
         bar.css('display', 'block');
-        const s3Data = await getS3Data(pdf.val().replace(/C:\\fakepath\\/i, ''));
+        // Clean the data and get the upload credentials from the server. const s3Data = await getS3Data(pdf.val().replace(/C:\\fakepath\\/i, ''));
         let fileName = await uploadFile(pdf.prop('files')[0], s3Data);
         $('#pdf-key').val(fileName);
         pdf.val(null);
+        // Clear the form validation .
         form.form({});
         uploaded = true;
         submit.click();